 This post is the second of a three part series.
-For the first post, click here.
+For the final post, click here.

 In our previous post, we explored some of the key behaviours that define winning businesses.
 We refer to leaders in this space as Connected Organisations.
 They ‘win’ by designing, building and implementing smart software, tailored to fit their unique employee, customer and business needs.
 Connected Organisations pursue ideals, not end points - for them, the journey is never done, and they're always striving to be more connected.